diegosiao/Tetris/README.md

 ### 'Per Operation' setup

-1. Choose and classify a database procedure as a command (WRITE and READ) or query (READONLY);
+1. Choose and classify a database procedure as a command (READ/WRITE) or query (READONLY);

 2. Create a class that will represent the choosen database procedure and specify the 'TetrisProcedure' attribute and make it inherit from 'TetrisCommand' or 'TetrisQuery' class.
 Properties will act like parameters.